btRooke/tennents-flow/README.md

 ### Frontend

-- A three.js visualisation of the simulation
+- A three.js visualisation of the simulation.

 ## Links